 Dr. S.J.S.
-Flora, Scientist ‘G’ (Associate Director) Head, Division of Pharmacology, Toxicology and Regulatory Toxicology at Defense Research and Development Establishment, Gwalior, got his Ph.D. in 1985 and was a post doctoral research associate at Utah State University, USA.
-His most highlighted contribution has been the development of a new drug for therapy of chronic arsenic poisoning which was approved by Drug Controller General of India and has finished Phase I human clinical trials.
-He has published more than 275 research papers, 75 Review article/chapters in international books, 3 patents and more than 10,000 citations in international literature.
+Flora, currently Director, National Institute of Pharmaceutical Education and Research-Raebareli at Lucknow (U.P.), India got his Ph.D. from Industrial Toxicology Research Center, Lucknow, India and was a post doctoral research associate at Utah State University, USA.
+He served for nearly 29 years at Defense Research and Development Organization (DRDO) at Gwalior, India before taking up the present position His most highlighted contribution has been the development of a new chelating drug for the treatment of chronic arsenic poisoning which was approved by Drug Controller General of India and has finished Phase I human clinical trials.
+He has published more than 280 research papers, 75 Review article/chapters in international books, 5 patents and more than 11,000 citations in international literature.
 He has published three books including the prestigious “Handbook of Arsenic Toxicology”.

 Dr Eleonore Blaurock-Busch, Germany